adap/flower/baselines/pFedHN/README.md

 ## If you want to check out the other comparison algorithms follow below

+## By default for FedAvg and PerFedAvg we are taking 50 clients and 5 clients in each round for fit with a fraction fit of 0.1 for the standard results.
+The users can modify by this by using client.fraction_fit,client.min_fit_clients and client.min_available_clients .

 ## FedAvg

 python -m pFedHN.comparison_experiments.main dataset.data="mnist" model.n_kernels=7 model.in_channels=1 # for running FedAvg for MNIST using the given Non-IID Distribution